-- a) Establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors, and provide oversight over remuneration of senior management and other key personnel ensuring that compensation is consistent with the Corporation's culture, strategy and control environment. - b) Designate the amount of remuneration, which shall be in a sufficient level to attract and retain directors and officers who are needed to run the Corporation successfully. - c) Develop a form on Full Business Interest Disclosure as part of the pre-employment requirements for all incoming officers, which among others compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict in their performance of duties once hired. - d) Disallow any director to decide his or her own remuneration. - e) Provide in the Corporation's annual reports, information, and proxy statements a clear, concise, and understandable disclosure of compensation of its executive officers for the previous fiscal year and the ensuing year. - f) Develop or adopt policies to strengthen provisions on conflict of interest, salaries and benefits, promotion and career advancement directives and compliance with statutory requirements and compliance of personnel concerned with all statutory requirements that must be periodically met in their respective posts. - g) Review and assess, at least annually, the adequacy of its charter and recommend changes for the approval of the Board.
+- a) Establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing the remuneration packages of corporate officers and directors, and provide oversight over remuneration of senior management and other key personnel ensuring that compensation is consistent with the Corporation's culture, strategy and control environment.
+Provided that, no director should participate in discussions or deliberations involving his own remuneration. - b) Designate the amount of remuneration, which shall be in a sufficient level to attract and retain directors and officers who are needed to run the Corporation successfully.
+The level of remuneration must be commensurate to the responsibilities of the role. - c) Develop a form on Full Business Interest Disclosure as part of the pre-employment requirements for all incoming officers, which among others compel all officers to declare under the penalty of perjury all their existing business interests or shareholdings that may directly or indirectly conflict in their performance of duties once hired. - d) Disallow any director to decide his or her own remuneration. - e) Provide in the Corporation's annual reports, information, and proxy statements a clear, concise, and understandable disclosure of compensation of its executive officers for the previous fiscal year and the ensuing year. - f) Develop or adopt policies to strengthen provisions on conflict of interest, salaries and benefits, promotion and career advancement directives and compliance with statutory requirements and compliance of personnel concerned with all statutory requirements that must be periodically met in their respective posts. - g) Review and assess, at least annually, the adequacy of its charter and recommend changes for the approval of the Board.